fbpx

 I just kept it all because I didn’t make deliberate decisions about what was truly important and what was not.
 To be safe, I didn’t throw out anything (or nearly nothing).

-This is no longer the case – because I introduced the Radical Paperwork Optimisation concept in our household some years ago.
+This is no longer the case – because I introduced the Radical Paperwork Optimisation concept in our household some years ago, and

 Now, we have the VIP (Very Important Paperwork) Directory, which is the collection point for our very important information (similar to the ID Folder in the past).